2019 LEVEL PLACEMENT

 REMINDER: While the Wilkersons are demonstrating skills for Levels 2, 3, and 4, only Levels 3 and 4 require audition.

-If you think you were misplaced in a level, you have the option to go through an appeals process.
-This will take place Saturday morning during the first class period.
+If you think you were misplaced in a level, you have the option to go to the audition class on Friday morning.